rebeccatraceyt/rebeccatraceyt/README.md

 I'm Rebecca, a Software Development student from Dublin, Ireland.

-- 👩🏻‍🏫  I'm currently working on my **Full-Stack Software Development** Professional Diploma with the [Code Institute](https://codeinstitute.net/ "Code Institute Homepage") and [UCD](https://www.ucd.ie/professionalacademy/ "UCD Professional Academy Homepage")
+- 👩🏻‍🏫  I have a **Full-Stack Software Development** Professional Diploma with the [Code Institute](https://codeinstitute.net/ "Code Institute Homepage") and [UCD](https://www.ucd.ie/professionalacademy/ "UCD Professional Academy Homepage")
 - 👩🏻‍🎓 I have a B.Sc in Digital Media and Computer Science from the University of Limerick, graduating with a 2:1
 - 🥅 2021 Goals:
-    - 🛒 Create my first E-Commerce website
+    - 🛒 Create my first E-Commerce website ✔️
-    - 📚 Learn more about UX/UI
+    - 📚 Learn more about UX/UI ✔️
-    - 🎓 Complete my Full-Stack Diploma with Distinction
+    - 🎓 Complete my Full-Stack Diploma with Distinction ✔️
-    - 💻 Get my first Soft Dev job
+    - 💻 Get my first Soft Dev job ✔️
-    - 🌍 Go Travelling
+    - 🌍 Go Travelling ❌
 - ⚡ Fun fact: When I'm not at my computer, you'll find me making a mess in the kitchen and calling it **baking** 🧁